 It is also shown that the completion $\widetilde{R}$ of any chain ring $R$ in its f.c. topology is Gaussian, and $\widetilde{R}$ is a chain ring if and only if $R$ is either complete or a domain.

-For each one Krull-dimensional local Noetherian ring $R$ it is proven that there exists a positive integer $m$ such that $\mathrm{Mr}\ E\leq m$ for every indecomposable injective $R$-module $E$.
-Moreover, for each integer $m>1$ we give an example of a one Krull-dimensional local Noetherian domain $D$ satisfying $\mathrm{gen}\ M\leq m$ for each finitely generated uniform $D$-module $M$.
-However, if $R$ is a chain ring with a such upper bound $m$ then $m$ is a prime power.
+For each local Noetherian ring of Krull dimension one $R$ it is proven that there exists a positive integer $m$ such that $\mathrm{Mr}\ E\leq m$ for every indecomposable injective $R$-module $E$.
+Moreover, for each integer $m>1$ we give an example of a local Noetherian domain of Krull dimension one $D$ satisfying $\mathrm{gen}\ M\leq m$ for each finitely generated uniform $D$-module $M$.
+However, if $R$ is a chain ring with such an upper bound $m$ then $m$ is a prime power.

 \begin{definition} Let $M$ be a non-zero module over a ring $R$.
 We set: